eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-debug.md

 ## Connect to GDB server

-Go to `Run > Debug Configurations > Edit Debug Configurations` and enter host (localhost if gdbserver has been started in the same workspace environment), port and path to the binary file being debugged.
+Go to `Run > Edit Debug Configurations` and enter host (localhost if gdbserver has been started in the same workspace environment), port and path to the binary file being debugged.
 By default, binary name is `a.out`.
 If you have compiled your binary with `-o` argument, you need to provide own custom binary name in a debug configuration.

-Save your configuration, choose it at `Run > Debug Configuration` and attach the debugger, having previously set breakpoints in source files.
+Save your configuration, choose it at `Run > Debug > <YourDebugConfiguration>` and attach the debugger, having previously set breakpoints in source files.

 ### Connection Timeouts